Closed-form estimation and inference for panels with attrition and refreshment samples: Introduction

 The aforementioned estimation techniques either require strong assumptions on the attrition process or lead to computationally challenging multistep estimators.
-Our main contribution is an estimation procedure that relies on transformations of the empirical cumulative distribution function of the data and that requires neither functional optimization nor the choice of tuning parameters and works for both discrete and continuous data; we call this procedure \emph{closed-form}.
+Our main contribution is an estimation procedure that relies on transformations of the empirical cumulative distribution function of the data, does not require either functional optimization or the choice of tuning parameters, and works for both discrete and continuous data; we call this procedure \emph{closed-form}.
 This procedure is particularly attractive in the presence of high-dimensional covariates due to its immunity to the curse of dimensionality and admits bootstrap inference.
 These advantages come at the cost of a slightly nonstandard quasi-separability assumption on the attrition process.
 We consider it a fair price for the simplicity of theoretical analysis, computational feasibility, and absence of tuning parameters.

 The rest of the paper is organized as follows. \Cref{sec:framework} introduces the model and derives the key identification result. \Cref{sec:estimation} presents our closed-form estimator, its asymptotic analysis, and the construction of confidence intervals. \Cref{sec:mc} illustrates the performance of the estimator and the confidence intervals in Monte Carlo simulations. \Cref{sec:empirical} presents an empirical application. \Cref{sec:conclusion} concludes.